zammad/zammad-user-documentation/extras/shared-drafts.rst

          option to save the draft
    :align: center

-   By using ᐱ next to the "Update" button Zammad will provide you with an option to save your draft (and thus share it) if the option is enabled.
+   By using ^ next to the "Update" button Zammad will provide you with an option to save your draft (and thus share it) if the option is enabled.

 .. note:: **🤔 Huh?
-I don’t see “Share Draft” option...**
+I don't see “Share Draft” option...**

-   This feature is **optional**; if you don’t see it in the menu, that means your administrator disabled this function.
+   This feature is **optional**; if you don't see it in the menu, that means your administrator disabled this function.
    Administrators can learn more in our :admin-docs:`admin documentation </manage/groups/settings.html>`.